josholiv/boring-cv/README.md

 ```

 # Customization
-## Edit src/data/cv.json
+## Add your CV info in cv.json
-Update this file with your CV info (your name, education, publications, etc.)
+Update src/data/cv.json with your CV info (your name, education, publications, etc.)

-## Change styles
+## Change styles in cv.css
 Modify src/styles/cv.css to change fonts, layout, colors, etc.

 ## Add or remove sections in cv.json and index.astro